Child training can do wonders for your children and your home! Don’t underestimate the peace it can bring.

 It’s time to get ready to go somewhere?
 Line up what you want them to do and then help walk them through it.

-Allow for plenty of time for training though.
+Allow for plenty of time for child training though.
 Don’t wait until the last minute to make your call.

 4. Remember, God appointed you the conductor of this train.